Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 ## CPUG Challenge
+_Challenge requirements updated April 2023 based on feedback from community members!_
 Beat the CPU God and earn the Godlike role on our Discord server!
 This role will be highlighted in the list of online users, and your name will show up in a special color.

 To challenge the bot, create a game with the following settings: